ethanabrooks/dissertation/bellman-update-networks.typ

 ==== Does value prediction with a Bellman Update Network mitigate overfitting?
 In the lower half of @fig:root-mean-sq-error, we compare values estimated by the Bellman Update Network.
+Note that the "test" lines in @fig:root-mean-sq-error describe error for the _full_ value estimate produced by $delta_max$ steps of iteration (following the procedure described in @sec:train-tabular), not the the error for a single Bellman update.
 As the figure demonstrates, test error continues to diminish along with the training error, long after the test error for the $delta_max$ model has plateaued.
 While we observe a slight diminution in performance as the number of omitted state-action pairs increases, the gap between train and test remains constant.

 ==== Do values predicted by a Bellman Update Network inform good policies?
 #figure(